Doctor Dragged Off United Flight Was Convicted Of Felony Of Offering Prescription Drugs For Sex With Patient

 Although United Airlines CEO Oscar Munoz apologized publicly for the action, he praised United Airlines staff for the action in a private email to employees and claimed that Dao had to be forcibly removed because he “was disruptive and belligerent.”

 He said flight crews offered up to $1,000 in compensation to passengers willing to give up their seats and catch the next flight.
 But when no one offered, Dao was selected randomly and approached politely.
-But the doctor raised his voice, refused to comply and became disruptive and belligerent, Munoz explained.
+But the doctor raised his voice, refused to comply, and became “disruptive and belligerent,” Munoz explained.

 “Our agents were left with no choice, but to call Chicago Aviation Security Officers to assist in removing the customer from the flight, he repeatedly decline to leave.”

-After he was removed from the flight Dao ran back into the aircraft and “tried to strike law enforcement,” according to Munoz.
+After he was removed from the flight, Dao ran back into the aircraft and “tried to strike law enforcement,” according to Munoz.

 [Featured Image by Jorg Hackemann/Shutterstock]